mattfoster/mattfoster.github.com/about.markdown

 He now has a PhD from the [University of Bath](http://www.bath.ac.uk), UK, after surviving the examination process, and is very pleased that he graduated whilst still at the youthful age of 25.

-He lives with the lovely (Dr) [Charlie Beldon](http://charliebeldon.com), in a [very nice basement](http://www.flickr.com/photos/mattfoster/sets/72157594143865676/ "Flat! - a set on Flickr") in the centre of Bath, surrounded by [nice buildings](http://www.flickr.com/photos/mattfoster/sets/72157601599289776/ "Bath Stone: A Study - a set on Flickr"), and [parks](http://www.flickr.com/photos/mattfoster/sets/72157601823551359/ "Prior Park 2007 - a set on Flickr").
+He lives with the lovely (Dr) [Charlie Beldon](http://charliebeldon.com), in the centre of Bath, surrounded by [pretty buildings](http://www.flickr.com/photos/mattfoster/sets/72157601599289776/ "Bath Stone: A Study - a set on Flickr"), and [parks](http://www.flickr.com/photos/mattfoster/sets/72157601823551359/ "Prior Park 2007 - a set on Flickr").
 He'd like to live somewhere like this when he grows up.

 In his spare time, which sometimes encroaches into work time, Matt likes to hack bits of code (usually Ruby, but sometimes shell code or C), break his website, [take photos](http://flickr.com/photos/mattfoster), play console games, [read books](http://www.librarything.com/catalog/mattfoster "LibraryThing | Catalog your books online") and watch sci-fi.